rankutah/blog/sites/rank-utah/content/terms.md

 ## 9. Limitation of Liability

-To the maximum extent permitted by law, Clear Presence and any affiliates, contractors, or agents will not be liable for any indirect, incidental, consequential, special, or punitive damages, or for any loss of profits or revenues, whether incurred directly or indirectly, or any loss of data, use, goodwill, or other intangible losses, arising out of or in connection with your use of the Services.

-My total liability for any claim arising out of or relating to the Services is limited to the amounts you paid to me for the Services giving rise to the claim in the 12 months preceding the event.
+To the maximum extent permitted by law, Clear Presence and its affiliates, contractors, and agents will not be liable for indirect or consequential damages arising out of or related to use of the Services.
+Total liability for any claim is limited to the amounts paid for the Services giving rise to the claim in the 12 months preceding the event.